microsoft/nnfusion/README.md

 - Customized optimization support through directly rewriting the generated human-readable code

 ## Quick Start
-For end users, simply use docker to compile model.
+For end users, simply use docker to compile your model and generate high-performance executable.
 NNFusion supports and is tested on Ubuntu 16.04 and 18.04 with CUDA.
 For more infomation on system requirements, please refer to [System Requirements](https://github.com/microsoft/nnfusion/wiki/Before-Started)
 1. Pull docker image
 `docker pull nnfusion/cuda:10.2-cudnn7-devel-ubuntu18.04`